K-GIS/K-GIS.github.io/QGIS-course/task/db_manager.md

 Creating a New Table
 --------------------

+The database mamager providers a GUI to create tables.

+###Task

-Now that we have gone through the process of working with existing tables in our database, let's use DB Manager to create a new table.
+Let's use DB Manager to create a new table.

 -   If it is not already open, open the DB Manager window, and expand the tree until you see the list of tables already in your databse.
 -   From the menu select Table --&gt; Create Table to bring up the Create Table dialog.